IshamMohamed/synca/README.md

 The actual response will be kept in the memory cache for one day since first accessed.

 ## Prerequisites for code generation
-### .NET 5
+### .NET 5 and above
-- C# Source Generators are only supported in .NET 5.
+- C# Source Generators are only supported in .NET 5 and above.
 So make sure you've installed .NET 5 SDK to build the project.
 ### API Project
 - Should have project reference to `synca.lib.csproj` project and `synca.gen.csproj` with `OutputItemType="Analyzer" ReferenceOutputAssembly="false"`.
 - `services.AddSynca();` added at the `ConfigureServices()`.
+- Make sure to set the `<TargetFramework>` to the version of the .NET framework that is being targetted.ß
 ### Controller class
 - Is a `partial` class
 - Is ending with "Controller" suffix.